Teckwhye/is4302-project/docs/ProjectReport.md

 4. Buyer has sufficient ETH to buy the desired amount of tickets

 #### Ticket refund
+The `refundTicket` function allows buyers to refund purchased tickets back to the platform for a penalty.

+The following conditions must be met for a buyer to successfully refund tickets of an event:
+1. The event must be an ongoing valid event with the event state of `buyAndRefund`
+2. The refunded ticket has to have already been transfered to the platform

+If these conditions are met, the ticket will be returned to the platform and the refunding user will be returned eth equivalent to half of the ticket purchase price.

 ### Event end
 For simplicity of this project, the team only considered 2 possible ending outcomes for an event: